vsoch/vsoch.github.io/_posts/2020/2020-04-26-first-order-model.md

 </div>

 I wound up building a container, and it was actually very unlike me to run something on my local machine.
-Either way, the model checkpoints are downlaoded from [here](https://drive.google.com/drive/folders/1PyQJmkdCsAkOYwUyaj_l-l0as-iLDgeH).
+Either way, the model checkpoints are downloaded from [here](https://drive.google.com/drive/folders/1PyQJmkdCsAkOYwUyaj_l-l0as-iLDgeH).

 ## Generating a Video